 - Using an Arduino board

-Using a USB to Serial/TTL Adapter:
+Using a USB to serial/TTL adapter

-The USB to Serial/TTL adapter is used to converts data signals from the USB on the computer to serial/TTL for the microcontroller and vice versa.
+The USB to Serial/TTL adapter is used to convert data signals from the USB on the computer to serial/TTL for the microcontroller and vice versa.
 This enables communication from the microcontroller (serial) with the Arduino IDE running on the PC (USB).

-Required Components:-
+Required components:-

 The following components are required for this approach;